-Here is the new cover to the wonderful, epic tale of Gilgamesh by Bernarda Bryson which I am taking on from Whole Spirit Press.
+The wonderful, epic tale of Gilgamesh, by Bernarda Bryson.
 First written down in Sumerian cuneiform 3,000 years before the birth of Christ, the story of Gilgamesh tells of a great flood and one man, befriended by the gods, who survived by building an ark.
 In the feats of Gilgamesh and his companion, Enkidu, are found the sources of a number of great mythological heroes and tales.

-The book is now in full color - it has over 80 lithographs and prints!
+The book is in full color - it has over 80 lithographs and prints.

 The Children of Odin - The Book of Northern Myths